 Does Bergamot Work?

-The research is quite interesting.
-Given the few side effects, this might be something to try if your cholesterol is high.
-Before you start taking a citrus bergamot supplement, first get a full blood test to see what your cholesterol, LDL, triglycerides, etc. are.
-Tell your doctor you want to try bergamot and see what she/he thinks.
-Then, try a supplement that has 500-1000 mg of bergamot.
+Citrus bergamot is interestging and given the research and few reported side effects, this might be something to try if you have high cholesterol, LDL or triglycerides.
+Before you start taking a bergamot supplement, first get a full blood test to see what your cholesterol, LDL, triglycerides, etc. are.
+Tell your doctor you want to try the supplement and see what she/he thinks.
 Try it for a month.
 Then, get another blood test.
-If citrus bergemot is going to work, the research says you should see the change in a month.
+If citrus bergemot is going to work, the research says you should see the changes in a month.